 What is the money purchase annual allowance

-If the MPAA provisions apply to you, and during the year more that £10,000 has been paid to your money purchase arrangements under all of your registered pension schemes, a tax charge:
+If the MPAA provisions apply to you, and during the year more than £4,000 has been paid to your money purchase arrangements under all of your registered pension schemes, a tax charge:

 - will apply on the money purchase contributions above £4,000, and